-Table 6-3.
-Slide Valve Actuator 25972D Troubleshooting Guide (1 of 2) Problem Reason Solution The actuator does not transmit The motor was manually moved while the position sensor was not powered.
-Recalibrate. the correct position after a power loss The motor brake is not working properly Get the motor brake to where it op- erates freely and then re-calibrate.
+Problem Reason Solution The actuator does not transmit The motor was manually moved while the position sensor was not powered.
+Recalibrate. the correct position after a power loss The motor brake is not working properly Get the motor brake to where it operates freely and then recalibrate.
 The position sensor's EEPROM memory has failed Replace the actuator.
 The photochopper is misaligned with the slotted optocouplers Try to realign or replace the actuator.
 There is a rapid clicking noise when the motor is operating The photochopper is positioned too low on the motor shaft.
 Adjust the photochopper so that the fence extends further into the optocoupler slots.
 A motor bearing has failed Replace the actuator.
 There is a loose connection in the screw terminal blocks Tighten.
-The motor operates in one direc- There is a loose or dirty connection in the yellow Turck cable Clean and tighten. tion only The position sensor has failed Replace the actuator.
+The motor operates in one direction only There is a loose or dirty connection in the yellow Turck cable Clean and tighten.
+The position sensor has failed Replace the actuator.
 There is a broken motor lead or winding Replace the actuator.
-The thermal switch has tripped be- cause the motor is overheated The motor will resume operation when it cools.
+The motor will not move in either The thermal switch has tripped because the motor is overheated The motor will resume operation when it cools.
 This could be caused by a malfunctioning control panel.
 Consult the factory.
-The motor will not move in either Any of the reasons listed in "The motor operates in one direction only" See above. difection The command shaft is jammed Free the command shaft.
+Any of the reasons listed in "The motor operates in one direction only" See above. direction The command shaft is jammed Free the command shaft.
 Broken gears in the gearmotor Replace the actuator.
 Blown relay or fuse.
 Check and replace blown relay and/or fuse.
-The motor runs intermittently, several minutes on, several min- utes off Motor is overheating and the ther- mal switch is tripping This could be caused by a malfunc- tioning control panel.
+The motor runs intermittently, several minutes on, several min- utes off Motor is overheating and the thermal switch is tripping This could be caused by a malfunctioning control panel.
 Consult the factory.
-Bad thermal switch Replace the actuator.
-The motor runs sporadically Any of the reasons listed in "The motor will not move in either direction" See above.
+The motor runs sporadically Bad thermal switch Replace the actuator.
+Any of the reasons listed in "The motor will not move in either direction" See above.
 The motor runs but output shaft will not turn Stripped gears inside the gear mo- tor or the armature has come un- pressed from the armature shaft Replace the actuator.